 3 Preconcentration capacity determined by injecting 100 µg/mL bovine serum albumin (BSA) in 5 mM sodium acetate pH 5.0, with 1 µRIU corresponding approximately to 1 RU.
 Maximum covalent coupling yields can vary and depend strongly on the properties of the protein to be immobilized.
 Under optimal conditions, typical coupling efficiencies range from approximately 20–45% of the respective electrostatic preconcentration capacity, with acidic proteins generally exhibiting lower coupling efficiencies.

-XanTec NeutrAvidin-modified sensor chips are coated with a bioinert, charge-reduced (poly)carboxylate matrix (HLC), pre-functionalized with a recombinant 52 kDa NeutrAvidin tetramer.
+XanTec NeutrAvidin-modified (NAHLC) sensor chips are coated with a bioinert, charge-reduced (poly)carboxylate matrix (HLC), pre-functionalized with a recombinant 52 kDa NeutrAvidin tetramer.
 This immobilized NeutrAvidin efficiently captures biotinylated biomolecules—including proteins, nucleic acids, peptides, and other biotin-tagged ligands—under physiological conditions.
+Due to the exceptionally high binding affinity of NeutrAvidin for biotin (dissociation equilibrium constant ≈ 10−15 M), XanTec’s NAHLC sensor chips allow stable immobilization of biotinylated ligands with negligible dissociation.

 NeutrAvidin-modified sensor chips are especially tailored to reduce nonspecific binding in SPR assays.
 This is achieved by combining the deglycosylated, nearly charge-neutral (under physiological conditions) NeutrAvidin, with the highly bioinert, charge-reduced HLC coating, where most negative charges are neutralized.
 This unique combination renders the NAHLC sensor chips particularly suitable for assessing demanding analytes with high positive net charge.